Monday, September 4, 2023

-Cranach, the blog of Gene Veith, and search his blog for his desire to make Labor Day a Church Holy Day and to cast its theme in terms of vocation.
+Now many years ago Gene Veith suggested that Labor Day should be a Church Holy Day but with its theme cast in terms of vocation.
 For those of you who do not know, Veith has become one of the more powerful voices to recapture the Lutheran teaching on vocation and restore its place within our piety -- quite convincingly, I might add.

-I must say that I was quite moved by reading Gustaf Wingren's book on Luther's teaching on vocation.
+I must say that I was quite moved when I first read Gustaf Wingren's book on Luther's teaching on vocation.
 It was powerful stuff and, even though I was fortunate enough to have one of the older copies, it is available still in reprint.
 If you have the money head to Amazon and pick one up pronto.
 You might also check out some good stuff by John Pless and a few others who have picked up the ball on this.